Hârn: Reception

-In the September 1983 edition of Dragon (Issue 77), Roger Moore liked the Harn game system.
+In the September 1983 edition of Dragon (Issue 77), Roger E. Moore liked the Hârn campaign setting.
 He admired the map, which he called, "beautiful.
 If you are a fan of fantasy cartography, the map makes a wonderful addition to one’s collection, having lots of legible detail and a well worked out ecological system and geography."
 Moore was also quite impressed with the booklet called the Harndex that listed all sorts of interesting information on people and places.
 He noted some similarities to the work of J.R.R.
 Tolkien, but pointed out that gamemasters could easily expunge that material if they wished.
-He concluded by recommending the Harn game system to "experienced referees who don’t mind using a largely prefabricated universe with a few minor alterations to suit their own campaign tastes...
+He concluded by recommending Hârn to "experienced referees who don’t mind using a largely prefabricated universe with a few minor alterations to suit their own campaign tastes...
 State of the art?
 It could be better, but it is very good."

-Three years later, in the March 1986 edition of Dragon (Issue 107), Eric Pass reviewed some of the supplementary material that had been published, namely the Cities of Harn supplement, Encyclopedia Harnica #1-#13 and the regional module Ivinia.
+In the March 1986 edition of Dragon (Issue 107), Eric Pass reviewed some of the supplementary material that had been published, namely the Cities of Hârn supplement, Encyclopedia Harnica #1-#13 and the regional module Ivinia.
 Pass liked all of them, saying, "All of these products are richly detailed and fully consistent.
 The only complaint I with this material is the [high] prices."
 He concluded that "This material is a savior for the hard-pressed GM whose players expect and demand detailed playing environments and backgrounds.
 All of the supplements contain well-constructed, consistent, interesting information that will take hours to absorb.
 Keep a notebook by your side as you read, because you’ll get all sorts of ideas for play."

-Ten years later, in the May 1996 edition of Dragon (Issue 229), Rick Swan reviewed the rereleased and revised Harn World boxed set.
-Swan admitted that it "emphasizes culture and economics at the expense of magic and monsters, making it less appealing to hack ’n’slashers than to veterans who take their games seriously."
-He also conceded that the rules system was very complex: "Unwieldy?
+In the May 1996 edition of Dragon (Issue 229), Rick Swan reviewed the re-released and revised Harn World boxed set.
+Swan stated that it "emphasizes culture and economics at the expense of magic and monsters, making it less appealing to hack ’n’slashers than to veterans who take their games seriously."
+He conceded that the rules system was very complex: "Unwieldy?
 Perhaps.
 To call Harn World ambitious is like calling the Grand Canyon a large hole."
 But Swan recommended the Harn World system to experienced players, saying, "If you’ve outgrown dungeon crawls, you might be ready to jump in."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "All of this material is methodical and internally consistent.
+Nothing else in the mid '80s, and a good deal after, right up to now, comes close to providing the amount of detail in Hârn.
+Depth and breadth.
+There are like a million Forgotten Realms books, and it is still no contest."